allnato/encrypto/README.md

 This program requires [nodejs](https://nodejs.org/en/) and [Electron](http://electron.atom.io/)

 ## Installing
-In the command line, go to the FileRecovery \app directory and install npm dependencies
+In the command line, go to the Encrypto\app directory and install npm dependencies
 ```
 npm install
 ```